zEuS-0390/Image-Recognition-With-Bilinear-Scaling/README.md

 ```
 python main.py --help
 ```
-2. To test and compare the performance of the trained model from images input with and without bilinear scaling, follow this command:
+2. To test and compare the performance of the trained model from images input with and without bilinear scaling, follow this command to generate a single output image:
   ```
   python main.py --testimages "<absolute_path_of_images_folder>"
   ```